developer0hye/Explainable-YOLOv8/README.md

 python visualize.py --model {your model}.pt --source {your data}
 ```

-Run the below command to generate the image on this README file
+Execute the command below to generate the image as shown in this README file

 ```
 cd Explainable-YOLOv8